MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 - [Artifact or package feed security roles](../../artifacts/feeds/feed-permissions.md): Roles support various permission levels to edit and manage package feeds.
 - [Marketplace extension Manager role](../../marketplace/how-to/grant-permissions.md): Members of the Manager role can install extensions and respond to requests for extensions to be installed.
-- [Pipeline security roles](about-security-roles.md): Several role are used to manage library resources, project-level and collection-level pipeline resources.
+- [Pipeline security roles](about-security-roles.md): Several roles are used to manage library resources, project-level and collection-level pipeline resources.
 - [Team administrator role](../settings/manage-teams.md)  Team administrators are able to manage all team tools.

 	> [!NOTE]